MilenTecle/random-destination/README.md

  ## Site Owner Goals

 The Random Destination Generator is an application designed to simplify travel planning.
-To discover new travel destinations and to inspire spontaneus solo adventures or with a group of friends.
+To discover new travel destinations and to inspire spontaneus solo adventures or with a group of friends and family.